ALF Oregon Class 48

 Eric's journey in Oregon began with a basketball scholarship that took him to Oregon State University, where he earned his bachelor's degree.
 His commitment to community and service was further solidified through his Master of Divinity in Pastoral Care from Western Seminary in Portland, OR.

 Eric established HOLLA with a mission to provide mentorship that resonates with the lived experiences of Black and Brown youth.
-Under his leadership, HOLLA has thrived for over 11 years, positioning itself as a beacon of hope in East Portland.
+Under his leadership, HOLLA has thrived for over 13 years, positioning itself as a beacon of hope in East Portland.
 The organization connects youth with mentors who reflect their identities and embody the possibilities of their futures.
-HOLLA’s commitment to nurturing potential is reflected in its launching of HOLLA School, a public charter school in the Rockwood neighborhood in east Portland—that is changing the academic narrative for Black, Brown and Indigenous youth through believing that there is abundance, brilliance, and creativity in every child.
+HOLLA's commitment to nurturing potential is reflected in the launch of HOLLA School, a public charter school in the Rockwood neighborhood of East Portland.
+Having just completed its fourth year, the school is changing the academic narrative for Black, Brown, and Indigenous youth, grounded in the belief that there is Abundance, Brilliance, and Creativity in every child.

 Kittie Kong (she/her) — Portland